JosephKinyuru/Pizza-Restaurants-Flask/README.md

 -  The restful API is based on JSON format so all `POST` requests should be in JSON and the responses will also be in JSON.
 -  If you post data into the database then run `seed.py` the data will be deleted.
 Its better to post after running seed.py so that you can view your data.
 - The seed data is mainly for helping to visualize the `GET` responses.
+- There are more HTTP requests which can be sent in the API .
+Explore them within the resources in the app.py file

 # Author